gkatzioura/CloudStorageMaven/S3StorageWagon/deploy/README.md

-By executing this file certain resources are going to be created.
+By executing this file certain resources on aws are going to be created.

 A bucket in order to use as a repository